What Are Tech Stacks in Software Development?

 Considerations for Choosing a Tech Stack:

-Famous Stacks on The Market
+Well-Known Stacks on the Market

 The Role of a Tech Stack in Startup Success